samujjalm/smart-playlist/README.md

 ## Program Execution Easy Way if you have Docker Installed:
 _______________________

-1. Extract/Download the contents of the codebase to your local system.
+1. Extract/Download the contents of the codebase to your local system by git zip download or clone.
 2. Using any command line tool, navigate to the directory where you have extracted/downloaded the codebase.
-3. Use the following command to rebuild the application: 'docker-compose up --build'
+3. Use the following command to run the application: 'docker-compose up --build'.
+Make sure port 8080 is available.

 #### **OPEN http://localhost:8080/api-doc.html**